HelmchenLabSoftware/Cascade/README.md

 ## Typical work flow

 The average user will only use pretrained models to produce predictions for his/her own data, and the [Colaboratory Notebook](https://colab.research.google.com/github/HelmchenLabSoftware/Cascade/blob/master/Demo%20scripts/Calibrated_spike_inference_with_Cascade.ipynb) should in most cases be sufficient.
-The description of the complete work flow (below) is not necessary but helpful to understand what the algorithm does.
+The description of the complete work flow (below) goes beyond that but may be helpful to understand the working principles of Cascade.

 **Train a model with ground truth (optional)**

 This section can be reproduced with the ``Demo_train.py`` file.

 The user specifies the properties of the model: the sampling rate of the calcium imaging data, the ground truth datasets used for training, the range of noise levels, the smoothing of the ground truth and whether a causal kernel is used.
-For an explanation what the last two adjustments mean, please read the FAQ below.
+For an explanation of the last two adjustments, please read the FAQ below.

 Then, a folder is created, where the configuration parameters of the model and the trained deep networks are stored.